Gurdwara Shaheed Bhai Taru Singh: Significance

 The shrine ("shaheedi asthan") is believed to be situated at the place where Bhai Taru Singh was executed in 1745 by Zakariya Khan when he had his head scalped rather than cutting his hair or converting to Islam.
 According to Sikh sources, after cutting Bhai Taru Singh's scalp Zakaria Khan was stricken with unbearable pain and the inability to urinate.
 As a last resort, Khan sent an apology to the Khalsa Panth for his persecution of Sikhs and begged for forgiveness.
 It was suggested that if Khan hit himself with Bhai Taru Singh's shoes his condition might be lifted.
 Although hitting himself with Bhai Taru Singh's shoe did cure the Khan's condition, he died 22 days later from having hit himself with the shoes, which is what Bhai Taru Singh had predicted.
-Upon hearing the death of Khan and that he had outlived the Khan, Taru Singh also died on 1 July 1745.
+Upon hearing the death of Khan and that he had outlived him, Taru Singh also died on 1 July 1745.